 The best indicator of legislative intent and therefore the best place for the Court to begin in construing a statute is the language itself.
 People v.
 Rice, 44 A.D.3d 247, 251, 841 N.Y.S.2d 72, 75 (1st Dept. 2007) (citing McKinney's Cons.
 Laws of N.Y., Book 1, Statutes ("McKinney's Statutes") § 92 (West 1971 & 2008 Supp.).
 Statutes should be read as a whole, with every word given effect.
 McKinney's Statutes § 231.
 Words should be given their natural meaning, without any need for forced construction.
 McKinney's Statutes § 94.
 If a word is used in a statute one way, it is presumed to carry the same meaning in other parts of the statute.
-Id. at § 236.
+Id. § 236.
 The words of a statute, however, are not to be "blindly" applied "to arrive at an unreasonable or absurd result."
 People v.
-Santi, 3 N.Y.3d 234, 242-43, 818 N.E.2d 1146, 1151 (N.Y.
-2004) (declining to apply the defendant's construction of a statute because the construction ignored "the legislative intent underlying the statute's enactment" and would lead to an absurd result).
+Santi, 3 N.Y.3d 234, 242-43, 818 N.E.2d 1146, 1151 (2004) (declining to apply the defendant's construction of a statute because the construction ignored "the legislative intent underlying the statute's enactment" and would lead to an absurd result).
 Such a result should be rejected.
 Id., see also McKinney's Statutes § 145.
 Rather, a statute should be construed to promote the "spirit, purpose, and the objectives of the enactors."
 Albano v.
-Kirby, 36 N.Y.2d 526, 530-31, 330 N.E.2d
+Kirby, 36 N.Y.2d 526, 530-31, 330 N.E.2d 615, 619

-615, 619 (N.Y.
-1975) (construing the terms "minimum" and "maximum" as used with respect to probationary periods); see also McKinney's Statutes § 96.
+(1975) (construing the terms "minimum" and "maximum" as used with respect to probationary periods); see also McKinney's Statutes § 96.

 When the Hate Crimes Act was enacted, the Legislature recognized the increasing prevalence of "criminal acts involving violence, intimidation, and destruction of property" in New York.
 McKinney's Cons.
 Laws of N.Y., Book 39, Penal Law § 485.00 ("Legislative Findings") (emphasis added).
 In response to its findings, the Legislature passed the Hate Crimes Act, which provides for increased penalties for specified offenses including multiple property crimes, including two of the crimes for which the petitioner was convicted: criminal mischief in the third degree and attempted arson in the third degree.
 P.L. § 485.05(3).
+By definition, a property crime is not directed against a specific individual.
+Appellant's argument would, in essence, re-write the Hate Crimes Act to eliminate property crimes from the Act's scope.